Baked Garlic Home Fries

 Instructions

-- Check seasonings, and adjust as needed.
-Sprinkle minced garlic over top the fries, and serve with ketchup, mayo, or my Skinny Chipotle Ranch Dressing.
+• Check seasonings, and adjust as needed.
+Sprinkle minced cilantro over top the fries, and serve with ketchup, mayo, or my Skinny Chipotle Ranch Dressing.

 Notes

-- You can reheat leftover fries by baking in the oven (again) for a few minutes, or pan-frying in some olive oil in a cast iron skillet.
+• You can reheat leftover fries by baking in the oven (again) for a few minutes, pan-frying in some olive oil in a cast iron skillet, or reheat in your air fryer.

 Thanks for your feedback, Annette!